MrLou1976/PHY_329_Final_Project/README.md

 # PHY_329_Final_Project

-Tokomak Fusion Reactor Optimization
+Tokamak Fusion Reactor Optimization

-We will optimize the number of magnets that need to be turned on to achieve a specific energy field within the tokamak for fusion reactors.
+We will optimize the number of magnets that must be turned on to achieve a specific energy field within the tokamak for fusion reactors.

 Please refer to the **Useful Information** directory for resources.